-Candidates completing the five -courses listed above with a GPA of 3.00 or higher will, upon application to the Wilmington University Office of the Registrar, be issued a Wilmington University Graduate Certificate in ESOL Literacy.
+Candidates completing the five -courses listed above with a GPA of 3.00 or and achieved on the Praxis Subject Assessment - English to Speakers of Other Languages (ETS Test # 5362) a passing score of 149 or higher will, upon application to the Wilmington University Office of the Registrar, be issued a Wilmington University Graduate Certificate in ESOL Literacy.
 Applications may be found on the Wilmington University Registrar's webpage.